Quarkonium in Quark-Gluon Plasma: Open Quantum System Approaches Re-examined: Lindblad equations from potential non-relativistic QCD (pNRQCD)

 where the left hand sides are the coefficients of the Lindblad equation from pNRQCD while the right hand sides are those from NRQCD.
 By substituting these relations, we can reproduce the NRQCD result Eq.~\eqref{eq:Lindblad_NRQCD_QQbar_dipole} except for the quadratic term $\propto r^2$ in the Hamiltonian in the octet channel.
 As explained in Sec.~\ref{sec:NRQCD_QQbar_Dipole}, the reason for the discrepancy is that the gauge interaction of the octet quarkonium is point-like (and is gauged away) in pNRQCD while that in NRQCD takes account of the finite size of the dipole.

 The recoilless limit of this Lindblad equation can be obtained by keeping the leading terms in the gradient expansion.
 The resulting Lindblad equation is

-which was first derived and numerically solved in \cite{Brambilla:2016wgg,Brambilla:2017zei}.
+which was first derived in \cite{Brambilla:2016wgg, Brambilla:2017zei} and numerically solved in \cite{Brambilla:2016wgg, Brambilla:2017zei, Brambilla:2020qwo, Brambilla:2021wkt}.
+In the numerical simulations, the Lindblad equation is written in the angular momentum basis (see Appendix \ref{app:Lindblad_pNRQCD_LM}) and Refs.~\cite{Brambilla:2016wgg, Brambilla:2017zei} directly solved it including only $S$ and $P$ waves while Refs.~\cite{Brambilla:2020qwo, Brambilla:2021wkt} solved using the Quantum Jump Method \cite{Plenio:1997ep} without the angular momentum cutoff.
 This Lindblad equation in the projected singlet-octet basis does not have an equivalent representation by the stochastic potential for the same reason given in Sec.~\ref{sec:NRQCD_QQbar_Stochastic}.
 The stochastic potential can be obtained from the Lindblad equation in the full color space Eq.~\eqref{eq:Lindblad_pNRQCD_QQbar} in the recoilless limit $\tilde V_S^{ai}\to V_S^{ai} = V_S^{ai\dagger}$:

 As emphasized in Secs.~\ref{sec:NRQCD_HQ_DecDiss} and \ref{sec:NRQCD_QQbar_Stochastic}, it should be reminded that the master equation in the recoilless limit is applicable only when the decoherence is dominant over the dissipation.